Military history of Mexico

 Liberal General Porfirio Díaz was part of the new Mexican military, a hero of the Mexican victory over the French on Cinco de Mayo 1862.
 He revolted against the civilian liberal government in 1876, and remained continuously in the presidency from 1880 to 1911.
 Over the course of his presidency, Díaz began professionalizing the army that had emerged.
 By the time he turned 80 years old in 1910, the Mexican military was an aging, largely ineffective fighting force.
 When revolts broke out in 1910–11 against his regime, a rebel forces scored decisive victories over the Federal Army in the opening chapter of the Mexican Revolution (1910–1920).
 Díaz resigned in May 1911, but Francisco I. Madero, on whose political behalf rebels rose against Díaz, demobilized the rebel forces and kept the Federal Army in place.
 "This single decision cost [Madero] the presidency and his life."
 Army General Victoriano Huerta seized the presidency of Madero in 1913, with Madero murdered in the coup d'état.
 Civil war broke out in the wake of the coup.
 Huerta's Federal Army racked up one defeat after another by the revolutionary armies, with Huerta resigning in 1914.
 The Federal Army ceased to exist.
 A new generation of fighting men, most of whom with no formal military training but were natural soldiers, now fought against each other in a civil war of the winners.
-The Constitutionalist Army under the civilian leadership of Venustiano Carranza and the military leadership of General Alvaro Obregón were the victors in 1915.
+The Constitutionalist Army under the civilian leadership of Venustiano Carranza and the military leadership of General Álvaro Obregón were the victors in 1915.
 The revolutionary military men were to continue to dominate Mexico's postrevolutionary period, but the military men who became presidents of Mexico brought the military under civilian control, systematically reining in the power of the military and professionalizing the force.
 The Mexican military has been under civilian government control with no President of Mexico being military generals since 1946.
 The fact of Mexico's civilian control of the military is in contrast the situation in many other countries in Latin America.

 Mexico stood among the Allies of World War II and was one of two Latin American nations to send combat troops to serve in the Second World War.
 Recent developments in the Mexican military include their suppression of the 1994 Zapatista Army of National Liberation in Chiapas, control of narcotrafficking, and border security.